tiimgreen/github-cheat-sheet/README.md

 _(Works on Chrome browsers only)_

-After taking a screenshot and adding it to the clipboard (mac: `cmd-ctrl-shift-4`), you can simply paste (`cmd-v / ctrl-v`) the image into the comment section and it will be auto-uploaded to github.
+After taking the screenshot and adding it to the clipboard (mac: `cmd-ctrl-shift-4`), you can simply paste (`cmd-v / ctrl-v`) the image into the comment section and it will be auto-uploaded to github.

 ![Pasting Clipboard Image to Comments](https://cloud.githubusercontent.com/assets/39191/5794265/39c9b65a-9f1b-11e4-9bc7-04e41f59ea5f.png)